Publications

 Under Review

-[2] A paper about the metaphysics of social construction
+[2] A paper about the metaphysics of social reality.

 Projects